Unexplained Cash Credit

 Unexplained Cash Credit – Section 68 of Income Tax

 Unexplained cash credit is any money credited to a taxpayer for which the taxpayer cannot provide any explanation about the nature or source of the money.
-Under Income Tax Act, any unexplained cash credit to a taxpayers account can be held as income to the taxpayer and taxable under Section 68 of Income Tax Act.
-In this article, we look at unexplained cash credit in detail.
+Under the Income Tax Act, any unexplained cash credit to a taxpayers account can be held as income to the taxpayer and taxable under Section 68 of the Income Tax Act.
+In this article, we discuss the concept of unexplained cash credit.

 Section 68 of the Income Tax Act states as under:

-- (b) such explanation in the opinion of the Assessing Officer aforesaid has been found to be satisfactory.
+(b) such an explanation in the opinion of the Assessing Officer aforesaid has been found to be satisfactory.

 Provided further that nothing contained in the first proviso shall apply if the person, in whose name the sum referred to therein is recorded, is a venture capital fund or a venture capital company as referred to in clause (23FB) of section 10.

-Section 68 of the Income Tax Act was first introduced and made effective from 1st April, 1962.
-By way of Section 68, the Income Tax department shift the rule of evidence and the onus to prove the genuineness of transaction to the taxpayer.
-Thus, at all times, the taxpayer would be responsible under the Income Tax Act to provide details of the nature or source of money received in his/her account.
+Section 68 of the Income Tax Act was first introduced and made effective from 1st April 1962.
+By way of Section 68, the Income Tax department shifts the rule of evidence and the onus to prove the genuineness of transaction to the taxpayer.
+Thus, at all times, the taxpayer would be responsible under the Income Tax Act to provide details of the nature or source of money received in the account.
 If a taxpayer is unable to prove the nature and source of money received, the money would be taxable under the Income Tax Act.

 Special Provisions for Company